 3. Perfect or learn a new skill

 Yes, you might be unemployed but that doesn’t mean you have to act like it.
 In order to make the best out of being unemployed, it’s important to get in the habit of keeping yourself busy.
 Make a conscious decision to invest in yourself by learning and doing new things.
-Also, learning a new skill will not only enhance your career, but it will also benefit you in many other ways.
+Also, learning a new skill will not only enhance your career but will also benefit you in many other ways.

 According to research, learning new skills improves your memory over time and it keeps your brain sharp and active.
 The internet offers a lot of resources when it comes to learning new things.
 You can find great videos on YouTube that will teach you how to learn various new skills.

 4. Get a side hustle

 If you are a natural talent when it comes to writing articles, designing web graphics or creating DIY products, start looking into opportunities or get involved with temporary projects.